-Part of the tired old ritual of buying a new vehicle is taking the model you’re interested in out on a test drive, but do you really need to test drive a car, truck or SUV before buying one?
+Part of the ritual of buying a new or used vehicle is taking the model you’re interested in out on a test drive, but do you really need to test drive a car, truck or SUV before buying one?

-When you don’t need to test drive a car before buying
+When you don’t necessarily need to test drive a car before buying

 The last four new cars I’ve bought – sorry, leased – I haven’t bothered with a test drive at all.
 The thing is, they were all brand new and I did a lot of research online before taking the plunge.
 In fact, three of the four I never even saw in the flesh before ordering.
 Most of today’s new vehicles are pretty good, to be honest, and you can get a good idea of any aspects you might not like about them by reading online reviews from trusted sources.

 If you read something in a review that sets off alarm bells with you, such as a lack of headroom, a hard ride, or something else you don’t like the sound of, you can either forget that model and move on or then decide to get a test drive if you like everything else about that model.
 There are plenty of alternatives around in every segment, so don’t get too hung on a particular model unless you really have fallen in love with it.

 The way I get my cars these days is by using online leasing companies, and as I don’t actually do a lot of miles in my vehicles, I’m not bothered about a test drive because I don’t care about how it drives.
 Unless all the reviews say it’s terrible to drive and ride in, and to avoid it like the plague, I’m more interested in things like how it looks and what features it has.

 I’ll admit, not everyone is like me, but ask yourself just how many times your car buying decision has really been swayed one way or the other by going on a test drive?
 If you want the absolute truth, the test drive is a bigger opportunity for the salesperson than it is for you.